CharacterBuilding/BattleNetOnKubuntu/README.md

 works, but the correct and more straightforward solution would be to remove the attribute directly.

 ##### Resolution

+###### Using the Script
+This seemed to become a pretty frequent issue.
+Every BattleNet update seemed to cause this issue to re-occur, and every re-occurrence was resolved with the same fix.
+So, I figured I would just make a script that I could mash to fix the problem whenever the issue re-occurs.

+You should be able to use the script and these steps to instantly fix your issue and get BattleNet running again, right away!

+* Open a Terminal
+* Ensure the `attrs` package is installed (if running this for the first time)
+    ```bash
+    sudo apt install attr
+    ```
+* Change to the directly where you stored the script and ensure it's executable (if running this for the first time)
+    ```bash
+    chmod +x BNetOnWine-Fix.sh
+    ```
+* Run the Script
+    ```bash
+    ./BNetOnWine-Fix.sh
+    ```
+* If the script ran, you should be good to re-open BattleNet and get back to playing!
+    * **NOTE** :: The script will fail on ANY Error.
+So, if it ran to the print message, you should be good!

+###### Detailed Steps
 The resolution is also attributed to the _Regrin_ user, who found the exact, detailed issue, documented above.
 In order to complete this, you will need the `attrs` Ubuntu package.